huggingface/blog/simple_sdxl_optimizations.md

 Attention can be a huge bottleneck because attention calculations increases _quadratically_ as input sequences get longer.
 This can quickly take up a ton of memory and leave you with an out-of-memory error message. 😬

 Memory-efficient attention algorithms seek to reduce the memory burden of calculating attention, whether it is by exploiting sparsity or tiling.
 These attention algorithms were mostly available as third-party libraries that needed to be separately installed.
-But in PyTorch 2.0, this is no longer the case with the introduction of scaled dot product attention (SDPA) which offers fused implementations of [FlashAttention](https://huggingface.co/papers/2205.14135), [memory-efficient attention](https://huggingface.co/papers/2112.05682) (xFormers), and a PyTorch implementation in C++.
+But in PyTorch 2.0, this is no longer the case with the introduction of scaled dot product attention (SDPA) which offers fused implementations of [Flash Attention](https://huggingface.co/papers/2205.14135), [memory-efficient attention](https://huggingface.co/papers/2112.05682) (xFormers), and a PyTorch implementation in C++.
 SDPA is probably the easiest way to speedup inference because if you’re using PyTorch ≥ 2.0 with 🤗 Diffusers, it is automatically enabled so you don’t need to add any additional code to benefit from it.

 ```python
 from diffusers import StableDiffusionXLPipeline